 Government Open Houses 2019

-The Government will open its doors to the public on Saturday 14 September from 10.00 to 15.00.
-During the day, you can visit Government premises and hear about the Government’s work, history of the buildings and topical issues.
+The Government opened its doors to the public on Saturday 14 September from 10.00 to 15.00.
+During the day, people visited Government premises and heard about the Government’s work, history of the buildings and topical issues.

-Open Houses are part of the 100th anniversary of Finland’s constitutional democracy celebrations.
+Open Houses were part of the 100th anniversary of Finland’s constitutional democracy celebrations.
 The previous time the buildings were open to the public was during the 100th anniversary of Finland’s independence in 2017.

 Welcome to the Government Palace and House of the Estates

 This year the Government invites the public to visit two important historical buildings at the heart of Helsinki, the Government Palace and the House of the Estates

 The Government Palace is located at Senate Square.
 Architect Carl Ludwig Engel designed the building for the Senate of the autonomous Grand Duchy of Finland under the Russian Empire.
 The building works started in 1818, and over the following decades several new parts and floors were added.
 Today the building is used by the Prime Minister’s Office, Ministry of Finance and Chancellor of Justice.

 The tour in the Government Palace starts from the main entrance on Snellmaninkatu.
 It passes through the historical staircase to the session hall of the Government, where you can take a peek into the Prime Minister’s study and the Presidential Room.

 House of the Estates, Snellmaninkatu 9–11

 Designed by architect Karl Gustaf Nyström in the Neo-Renaissance style, the House of the Estates was taken into use in 1891.
 Today the building is used for Government meetings, official functions and receptions.
 In spring 2019 it also served as the venue of the negotiations to form a new Government.